 To save money, you may be tempted to choose the agency that provides the cheapest quote, but keep in mind that quality and experience matters, too.

 How To Pay The Cost Of In-Home Care For The Elderly

 You and your loved one can pay for essential in-home care in several ways.

 Cover in-home care expenses from your income, savings, or other sources.

 Health insurance, Medicare, Medicaid, Veteran Administration benefits, or another insurance agency may cover all or a portion of your loved one’s in-home care.

 Friends, family members or other private citizens can contribute financially to in-home care costs or host fundraisers to provide needed financial resources.

-In-home care aides assist seniors with a variety of tasks.
+In-home care aides assist seniors in a variety of ways.